ibm-cloud-docs/satellite/link-cloud-create.md

 ## Creating `location` endpoints to connect to resources in a location
 {: #link-location}

-Create an endpoint of type `location` so that sources that are connected to the {{site.data.keyword.cloud_notm}} private network can connect to a service, server, or app in your {{site.data.keyword.satelliteshort}} location.
+Create a `location` endpoint so that sources on the {{site.data.keyword.cloud_notm}} private network can connect to services or apps in your {{site.data.keyword.satelliteshort}} location.
 {: shortdesc}

 Before you begin, ensure that you have the following items.